DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 If the players agree to investigate Khazan’s tower and give Victor any artifacts they find, he tells them where the tower can be found: a gravel causeway on Lake Baratok, to the west.

+> [!info]+ **What Victor Knows**
+> If asked about the different factions and locations throughout Barovia, Victor can provide the following information:
+> * ***The Amber Temple.*** Victor flips through his spellbook, then shares that, according to its pages, Khazan once sought out the secrets of power at a temple "forged of amber."
+"According to his notes, it was previously guarded by an order of knights in the service of a dragon," he adds curiously.
+"But when Strahd conquered the valley, he slaughtered them all."

 Victor isn’t sure how to get to Lake Baratok from Vallaki.
 However, he does know someone who will: Szoldar Szoldarovich, one of the town’s most skilled hunters.
 (Last year, in an effort to encourage Victor to develop more masculine hobbies and traits, Vargas forced him to accompany Szoldar on a hunting trip in the woods by Vallaki’s walls.
 Victor detested the experience, but came away with a healthy respect for Szoldar’s knowledge of Barovia’s wilderness.)

 If the players are interested in speaking with Szoldar, Victor directs them to a ramshackle hut at the mouth of the Luna River to the west, which Szoldar and his partner, Yevgeni Krushkin, have turned into a dressing shack for skinning, gutting, and butchering their kills.
 To get there, the players should travel north, past Vallaki’s Zarovich Gate, and then travel west along the shores of Lake Zarovich.